mlgranger540/words-of-a-fanboy/README.md

-# Not Suitable for Life Blog

-Not Suitable for Life is a personal blog where I can share my thoughts and experiences around navigating a world where everything just is not designed for people like you.
-By which I mean, people with anxiety, introverts, highly sensitive people, people with any form of neurodivergence...
-When the world expects everyone to be everything you are not, it's a constant struggle just to make it through each day without having all the energy drained out of you.

-This blog hopes to both allow me the space and freedom to write about these things, because writing is often the best way for me to process and deal with my feelings - as well as hopefully offering a sense of companionship and compassion to anyone else who, like me, finds the world to be a too loud, too much, too difficult place.
-Perhaps even helping other lost souls to figure out why they have always felt out of step with the world.
-But also, hopefully, shining light on the perspective that it's not us that is wrong, it's just that the world isn't set up to accommodate people like us.
-And maybe that's something that needs to change.
+# In the Words of a Fanboy Blog

+In the Words of a Fanboy is a personal blog where I can write about all things fandom, whether that's book/TV/movie reviews, discussing thoughts/feelings/theories/headcanons/general fanboying about something I'm watching/reading, or talking about my forever-love, fanfiction - fics I'm reading, or want to read, or writing; my favourite tropes, and so on.
+I will also talk about my own writing - what I'm currently working on and how that's going, or why it's not going if it isn't, what I want to be working on, any new ideas, as well as maybe sharing the odd snippet/good line.

+In short, this blog will be a place I can be my full fanboy self and talk about all the things I'm most passionate about.
+And if anyone else wants to read about those things, that's cool too ;)

 ## Design

+The design for the website is mostly based on the design of my [Tumblr](https://www.tumblr.com/words-of-a-fanboy), which features one of my favourite photos I've ever taken of the sunset over Llangennith beach in South West Wales as the header/hero image.
+The colour palette is composed of colours from this photo - purples, reds, pinks, oranges and yellows - and is generally very warm, which helps promote a feeling of cosiness, like curling up with a book by the fire.

-I visualised a couple different possible designs for the homepage using wireframes to help make a decision on the look of the site.
+I also created some wireframes to help map out the look of the site.

 <img alt="Home Wireframe V1" src="./readme-images/home-wireframe-v1.png" width="50%"><img alt="Home Wireframe V2" src="./readme-images/home-wireframe-v2.png" width="50%">

-I'm still somewhat torn but leaning more towards version 2.
-Though I'm planning to add some decoration to the corners of the page, as I like the minimalist mostly white design but also don't want to have too much blank space.
+As this is a book/writing-focused website I've chosen to use mostly serif fonts, as are typical in books, to reflect the literary atmosphere.

 ## Features

+### Header

+The header of the website contains a hero image of a beach at sunset, overlayed by the website title and tag line.

+Along the bottom of the image is the navbar, which features links to all the main website pages.
+I may try and make this navbar sticky so that it follows the user as they scroll down the page.

-### Recent
+### Recent Page

-The homepage of the blog is the Recent page, which will display the most recently posted entries, newest first.
+The landing page of the blog is the Recent page, which will display the most recently posted entries, newest first, in the left panel.
+These contain a post title, date, content, and tags, which help let the reader know what topics are covered in the post.

+On the right, there is a sidebar which will contain a brief author profile, which links to a full About the Author page.
+Underneath this there will be a quick nav panel which provides links to all the entries displayed on the recent page, to make it easier to jump between them.
+I may try and make this sidebar sticky as well.

+After the last displayed entry there is a 'Back to top' link that allows users to immediately return to the top of the page without having to scroll up again.

 ### All Posts

-The second page will contain all the entries posted to the blog, displayed in a compact way to make navigating easier (probably title, date and brief description).
+The second page will contain all the entries posted to the blog as a sort of archive, displayed in a compact way to make navigating easier (probably title, date and brief description/first few lines).

-There will ideally be a way to either filter entries or sort by categories/tags in order to find posts on particular topics, or show entries in a given time frame etc.
+There will be maybe a calendar of sorts to see entries posted across the weeks/months.
+There will probably also be a way to either filter entries or sort by categories/tags in order to find posts on particular topics, or show entries in a given time frame etc.

+### Topics

+The third page will display as a series of collections of blog entries based on the key topics/areas I'll be writing about it - probably books/reading, tv shows/films, fanfic, writing.

 ### Stats